Heat Pump vs Furnace: Pros and Cons

 Heat Pump vs Furnace: Efficiency

 New gas furnaces can be up to 98% efficient – which is an impressive rate.
-However, a heat pump can be as much as 300% efficient if outside temperatures don’t drop too low.
+However, a heat pump can be as much as 300% efficient if outside temperatures don't drop too low, according to our research.
 This is possible because heat pumps do not use fuel to heat up or cool off your home, but amplify the heat that is already present in the outside air, water, or ground.

 In the heat pump vs furnace debate on efficiency, heat pumps win if talking about hotter climates or mild ones with few extremely cold days.
 Otherwise, a furnace will be the right choice.
 It is important to note that heat pumps register their highest efficiency rates when warming up the house.